szalontaijordan/uniscrape-server/README.md

 ## Book API in UniScrape: `/api/book`

-Wwhere not otherwise stated a `BookItem` entity looks like the following:
+Wwhere not otherwise stated a `DepositoryBookItem` entity looks like the following:

 ```
 {